icplayer/icplayer/addons/Drawing/documentation.md

     </tr>
 </table>

-The <b>empty</b> event occurs on reset or before page close when drawing has never started, e.g., due to a switch to another lesson page
+The <b>empty</b> event occurs on reset or before page close when drawing has never started, e.g., due to a switch to another lesson page.

 <table border='1'>
     <tr>